-effects Long-term The short-term effects of drugs vary depending on:

-individual characteristics (e.g., body size, gender, mood, diet, health, age)

-the drug used, including:

-- the amount and purity of the drug - whether other drugs, including alcohol, have also been used.

-If workers use drugs for long periods of time, they may develop:

-- tolerance (i.e., need to take more of the drug to get the same effect) - dependence (i.e., have difficulty functioning when not using the drug) - withdrawal (i.e., experience fatigue, hunger, energy loss, irritability, anxiety, depression, cravings, stomach problems, aches or pains when the drug is stopped).
+Short-term effects The short-term effects of drugs vary depending on: individual characteristics (e.g., body size, gender, mood, diet, health, age) the drug used, including: the amount and purity of the drug whether other drugs, including alcohol, have also been used.
+If you are worried about a worker: 1. encourage them to seek help 2. offer support 3. listen.
+See How-to-Guide: Having Helpful Conversations for more information.
+Long-term effects If workers use drugs for long periods of time, they may develop: tolerance (i.e., need to take more of the drug to get the same effect) dependence (i.e., have difficulty functioning when not using the drug) withdrawal (i.e., experience fatigue, hunger, energy loss, irritability, anxiety, depression, cravings, stomach problems, aches or pains when the drug is stopped).

 Workplaces may need to develop return to work plans and make reasonable work task adjustments to help workers manage withdrawal.
 See Fact Sheet: Getting Help and Returning to work.
-If you are worried about a worker: